Up to 100 homes damaged and schools closed after tornado strikes Virginia Beach | KRDO

 Crews from the Virginia Beach Fire Department responded to calls of collapsed roofs and cleared major debris Sunday evening, the department said.
 Some homes had gas leaks, city officials said, and crews from Virginia Natural Gas and Dominion Power also responded.

-“Based on the debris signature on radar, damage reports, and videos of the storm, we can confirm that there was a tornado,” the National Weather Service office in Wakefield, Virginia, said in a tweet, adding a survey would be conducted Monday to determine the tornado’s rating.
+“Based on the debris signature on radar, damage reports, and videos of the storm, we can confirm that there was a tornado,” the National Weather Service office in Wakefield, Virginia, said in a tweet.
+The tornado was rated an EF3, with estimated wind speeds of 140 to 150 mph, the weather service said Monday after a preliminary storm survey.

+“The worst damage surveyed so far is along Haverham Close with numerous homes experiencing EF3 type damage,” a report on the ongoing survey said.
+“These well built homes were shifted off foundations, exterior walls were collapsed and roofs were completed removed.”

 Cox High School, Great Neck Middle School and John B. Dey Elementary School are closed Monday due to road closures and damage from the storm, the school district said.